Skip to main content

 How does interest on a residential mortgage work?

 Interest is the fee a lender charges for providing the service of lending to you.
-The type of interest rate you choose, as well as your own circumstances, will influence how much interest you pay.
+It works in the same way, no matter what type of mortgage you have - it's charged as a percentage on what you borrow.

 Mortgage amortization graph from Mojo Mortgages